Published on

 And optionally:

 • HTTP via SSE (Server-Sent Events): Used when the Client connects to the Server via HTTP.
-After an initial setup, the Server can push messages (events) to the Client over a persistent connection using the SSE standard.
+After an initial setup, the Server can push messages (events) to the Client over a stateful connection using the SSE standard.

 from mcp.server.fastmcp import FastMCP, Context